Business Attraction & Regional Marketing

 Welcome receptions for new recruits and transferees

 The Partnership can host welcome receptions and peer-to-peer meetings for new and relocating company personnel to introduce them to the Richmond business community.
-If requested the Partnership is prepared to provide multiple copies of a wide range of community and housing information, maps and LoveWhatYouFind.com brochures for those who may be relocating.
+If requested, the Partnership is prepared to provide multiple copies of a wide range of community and housing information and maps for those who may be relocating.